passariello/superDemo/README.md

 1) Docker for Mongodb as a machine on port 27017.
 2) Docker api server on node machine port 9000.
 3) Docker Client React on node machine on port 3000
-4) Docker Client Vue on node machine on port 3001

 ## Live Demo link